polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 ### Issue 001: Data Transfer issues using M.2 PCIe NVMe
 PCIe device is detected/enumerated correctly and transfer of small files (< ~50Mb>) operate correctly.
 When trying to transfer larger files it appears to lock up the device.

-While some NVMe drives have being shown to work, they will not all operate correctly.
-Issue is currently under investigation.
+While some NVMe drives have been shown to work, they will not all operate correctly.
+This issue is currently under investigation.

 ### Issue 002 fs.inotify.max_user_watches